thingsboard/thingsboard.github.io/cookie-policy/index.md

 ### Other Cookies

- * **cookie-notice-dismissed** is used to store if the user clicked `Accept` button on the cookies banner.
+ * **cookie-notice-dismissed** is used to store if the user clicked `Accept` button on the cookies banner or dismissed (X) it.
 This cookie has a 365 days timeout.
    Please note that by continuing to browse this site with the opened cookies banner, you agree the use of cookies, in accordance with our cookie policy.